What does an insolvency trustee do?

 Are insolvency trustees legal in Ontario?

 Trustees are licensed by the Canadian Government and regulated by the Office of the Superintendent Of Bankruptcy Canada (OSB).
 Trustees must abide by various laws, such as the Bankruptcy and Insolvency Act.
 Trustees have an important role in helping individuals or businesses achieve a fresh start financially while protecting creditors’ interests.
 Trustees also provide valuable guidance on debt management during restructuring so that individuals or businesses can maximize their financial recovery.
-Trustees provide professional advice on all matters related to insolvency, including dealing with creditors, assessing assets and liabilities to determine repayment plans, liquidating assets if necessary, and ensuring compliance with insolvency regulations.
+When it comes to insolvency Ontario cases, Trustees provide professional advice on all matters related to insolvency, including dealing with creditors, assessing assets and liabilities to determine repayment plans, liquidating assets if necessary, and ensuring compliance with insolvency regulations.

 Trustees offer a range of services, including: